amarendhar-reddy/project-pseudo-mavericks/README.md

     c.
 Add the name and PHP executable file.
 6. Create a database in phpMyAdmin with the name “employee_ms”.
 7. In the database, import the "employee_ms.sql" file.
-8. To start as admin, set up the start page in the IDE's run configurations.
+8. To start as admin, set up the start page in the IDEs run configurations.
     a.	/employee_ms/login.php
 9. Run the application and access the application using the localhost URL.
 a.
 Ex: http://localhost/employee_ms/login.php#!